Krande/adapy/README.md

 # ADA - Assembly for Design & Analysis

-A python library for structural analysis and design that focus on interoperability between IFC and various Finite Element formats.
+A python library that aims to provide a framework for object-oriented structural analysis and design, and fluent interoperability between IFC and various Finite Element formats.

 This library is still undergoing significant development so expect there to be occasional bugs and breaking changes.